-Collectively, Dux et al.'s (2008, 2009) results are consistent with the hypothesis that the absence of an AB in standard uniform trials is the result of a trade-off between T1 and T3 performance, and they resonate with recent neuroimaging findings showing that targets share attentional resources during RSVP processing (e.g., Sergent et al., 2005; Shapiro, Schmitz, Martens, Hommel, & Schnitzler, 2006).
-They also fit very well with recent research from Dell'Acqua, Jolicœur, Luria, and Pluchino (2009), who also found an AB under uniform conditions when T3 report accuracy was conditionalized on correct report of T1 and T2.
-On the other hand, these findings are problematic for models that predict that it is exclusively the processing of the T1+1 distractor that gives rise to the blink (e.g., Di Lollo et al., 2005; Olivers & Meeter, 2008).
-Furthermore, Nieuwenstein et al.'s (2009) study suggests that the presence of the T1+1 distractor may not even be necessary for an AB to be observed, since they have shown that an AB can occur even when no stimuli follow T1 (no T1 masking), as long as T2 is presented briefly and heavily masked (T2 must be masked to obtain an AB unless there is a task switch between T1 and T2; Giesbrecht & Di Lollo, 1998; Kawahara et al., 2003).
-This is additional strong evidence against T1+1 distractor-based accounts of the AB (e.g., Di Lollo et al., 2005; Olivers & Meeter, 2008).
+Collectively, Dux et al.'s (2008; 2009) results are consistent with the hypothesis that the absence of an AB in standard uniform trials is the result of a trade-off between T1 and T3 performance, and resonate with recent neuroimaging findings showing that targets share attentional resources during RSVP processing (e.g., Sergent et al., 2005; Shapiro, Schmitz, Martens, Hommel, & Schnitzler, 2006).
+They also fit very well with recent research from Dell'Acqua, Jolicœur, Luria and Pluchino (2009) who also found an AB under uniform conditions when T3 report accuracy was conditionalized on correct report of the first and second targets.
+On the other hand, these findings are problematic for models which predict that it is exclusively the processing of the T1+1 distractor that gives rise to the blink (e.g., Di Lollo et al., 2005; Olivers & Meeter, 2008).
+Furthermore, Nieuwenstein et al. (2009)'s study suggests that the presence of the T1+1 distractor may not even be necessary for an AB to be observed, as they have shown that an AB can occur even when no stimuli follow T1 (no T1 masking) as long as T2 is presented briefly and heavily masked (T2 must be masked to obtain an AB unless there is a task-switch between T1 and T2; Giesbrecht & Di Lollo, 1998; Kawahara, Zuvic, Enns & Di Lollo, 2003).
+This is additional strong evidence against T1+1 distractor based accounts of the AB. (e.g., Di Lollo et al., 2009; Olivers & Meeter, 2008).